robert-mccarthy-ca/modern-druid/docs/long-term-projects-research-and-development.md

 ---

 This list serves as the foundation for R\&D and infrastructure evolution.
-Each project strengthens the resilience, replicability, and transformative impact of Modern Druid farms.
+Each project strengthens the resilience, replicability, and transformative impact of The Modern Druid Project.